Taipei

 Why Taipei works for solo travelers

-- MRT is simple and reliable for most neighborhoods you care about.
+- MRT is reliable and simple for most neighborhoods you care about.

 - Solo dining is normal at noodle shops, breakfast spots, and night markets.